10up/Engineering-Best-Practices/_includes/markdown/React.md

 - Using a custom block which replaces functionality of an existing block

 Each project is different.
 Carefully consider removing blocks from the admin with your project team.

+#### Choosing Whitelist or Blacklist

+Typically, you should reach for whitelisting versus blacklisting.
+Whitelisting helps guard against changes or blocks which are added at a later date, which could break functionality or have other unintented side effects.
+Blocks would have to be specifically allowed and tested before being used.
+Additionally, typical patterns for how we develop favor whitelists in other locations (such as escaping, `<InnerBlocks>`, etc.) This helps keep a consistent pattern in the codebase.